 “Little Brenda has always been an anxious child.
 Been on medication for years.
 Now suddenly…” Elaine closed her eyes.
 The medication was for their daughter.
 She felt sick.
 Throwing money on the table, she blindly ran out of the diner fighting back her tears.
 Sitting in her car, she couldn’t drive.
 This wasn’t what she wanted.
 Revenge sure, some pain and suffering but 1, possibly 2 deaths and an innocent child hurt – never!
 Elaine opened her door and vomited onto the pavement.

 “Are you alright dear?” a kindly voice said.
-Looking up Elaine realised in shock that she was talking to Mrs Garret, the children’s mother.
+Looking up Elaine realized in shock that she was talking to Mrs Garret, the children’s mother.
 She just stared, her mouth and voice not working.
 Elaine could see the despair in her eyes and how pale her face was.
 Mrs Garret took a tissue from her bag and gently wiped Elaine’s mouth then passed her a mint.
 She smiled kindly, squeezing her shoulder and walked away.